In this lesson we’re going to cover:

 - Click the Library tab in the top left corner of your screen

-- Click the New Workflow button in the upper left corner
+- Click the New button in the upper left corner, then select Blank Workflow

 - When your workflow opens, type in a name for your it in the top left corner (Hint: Give it a name that describes the workflow like ‘Customer Onboarding,’ or ‘Purchase Order Submission, or ‘Client Report Prep.’
 And, don’t worry, you can always edit it later).